dotnet/docs/docs/csharp/lambda-expressions.md

 ---
 -title: Lambda Expressions
 -description: Lean to use lambda expressions, which are executable code blocks that can be passed as arguments.
--keywords: .NET, .NET Core, lambda epxressions, lambdas, delegates
+-keywords: .NET, .NET Core, lambda expressions, lambdas, delegates
 -ms-author: ronpet
 -author: rpetrusha
 -manager: wpickett